 As an epidemiological research institute, our mission is to identify causes of health problems and to develop new concepts for disease prevention.
 Our goals are to disseminate our research findings to the society, to inform the general public about health risks, and to contribute to a healthy living environment.
 We pursue this goal in interdisciplinary teams of researchers and technical staff whose expertise covers a broad spectrum of methodologies from medicine, the natural sciences, and humanities.

 Contact: Prof. Dr. Hajo Zeeb, Dr. Sarah Forberger

-Leibniz-Zentrum für Psychologische Information und Dokumentation (ZPID) is the documentation and information center for psychology in the German-speaking countries.
+ZPID is the central supranational information infrastructure for psychology in German-speaking countries, regarding itself as public open ccience institute for psychology.
 ZPID conducts applied basic research in psychology and its interfaces with educational research, health sciences and medicine, neuroscience, and information sciences.

 The IZW is an interdisciplinary research institute dedicated to developing the scientific basis for novel approaches to wildlife conservation.
 We study the adaptability and resilience of wildlife to global change, with the goal to develop novel concepts, tools and intervention methods for conservation.

 The Leibniz Research Centre for Working Environment and Human Factors (IfADo) investigates potentials and risks of modern work on the basis of behavioral and life sciences.
 The results lead to principles of beneficial and healthy design of the working environment.

 Contact: Prof. Dr. Jan G. Hengstler, PD Dr. Stefan Geztzmann